criccomini/fig/README.md

 ## Example Project

-Fig has an example project falled "fig-example", which demonstrates how to use Fig with the run-config.sh script.
+Fig has an example project called "fig-example", which demonstrates how to use Fig with the run-config.sh script.

 Follow these instructions to try things out.